loicdescotte/loicdescotte.github.io/_posts/2017-01-28-javascript-for-scala-developers.md

 }
 ```
 This operator works like Scala varargs.
-`parameters` is retrieved as an Array object.
+`parameters` is retreived as an Array object.

 Usage :